 The Company accounts for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax reporting purposes and for operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply in the years in which these temporary differences are expected to be recovered or settled.
 A valuation allowance is established to reduce net deferred tax assets to the amount expected to be realized.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in results of operations in the period that includes the enactment date.
 The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being recognized.
 Changes in recognition and measurement are reflected in the period in which the change in judgment occurs.
 Interest and penalties related to unrecognized tax benefits are included in income tax expense.

-Financial instruments consist principally of cash, accounts payable and accrued liabilities, notes payable and convertible notes payable.
-The recorded values of all financial instruments approximate their current fair values because of their nature and respective relatively short maturity dates or durations.
-The carrying amounts of these financial instruments approximate fair value due to their short-term nature.
+Financial instruments consist principally of cash, accounts receivable, accounts payable and accrued liabilities, notes payable convertible notes payable, and derivative liability.
+Except for the derivative liaibilty (see table below), the recorded values of all financial instruments approximate their current fair values because of their nature and respective relatively short maturity dates or durations.

 The Company measures and discloses the estimated fair value of financial assets and liabilities using the fair value hierarchy prescribed by US generally accepted accounting principles.
 The fair value hierarchy has three levels, which are based on reliable available inputs of observable data.
 The hierarchy requires the use of observable market data when available.
 The three-level hierarchy is defined as follows: